Travel brings power and love back in your life.

 My ultimate travel destination back in those days, Australia, was crossed off my bucketlist.

 What a privilege and accomplishment!
 It took a lot of hard-work, dedication, patience and persistence!
 Totally worth the +- 26 hours of flying 😉

 Travel for me has taught me so many important things.
 Among them is discipline (saving $ regularly and not spend it on useless things) and also never losing focus of your goal.

 Everything can be done.
 I agree with Adidas slogan: “Impossible is NOTHING” It is definitely the right attitude to have!

 Now I have been able to travel a few times every year and it doesn’t require thousands of $, unless you are going on an expedition or to 5 stars hotels.
 I have a habit of writing down exactly where I want to go and what I want to see & do.
 I also set a specific timeline, which keeps me motivated!

-P.S: BTW I totally forgot to mention this but who do you think called me & showed up at my doorstep 11 years later?
+P.S: BTW I totally forgot to mention it but who do you think called me & showed up at my doorstep 11 years later?
 Unfreakingbelievable.
-Guilty conscious perhaps!
+Guilty conscience perhaps?